 International Medical Corps has worked in Nigeria since 2013 and currently works in Kano and Borno states to provide health, nutrition, water, sanitation and hygiene, gender-based violence prevention and response, and food security services.
 We are also responding to the emergency needs of the internally displaced populations in Chad and Cameroon.

 One in three families is food insecure and one in every two people need urgent humanitarian assistance

 Crisis Levels of Malnutrition

-International Medical Corps is responding to the nutrition, food security, water and sanitation, and protection needs of conflict-affected communities in northeast Nigeria, including the internally displaced and host community members.
+International Medical Corps is responding to the nutrition, food security, water, hygiene and sanitation, and protection needs of conflict-affected communities in northeast Nigeria, including the internally displaced and host community members.
 This includes distributing food to an estimated 176,000 people in Borno State as well as making treatment for malnutrition available in conflict-affected communities.
 We also train local people to serve as community health volunteers and community health extension workers to screen children for malnutrition, administer treatment (ready-to-use therapeutic food), and follow-up on their progress.